Stratford Upon Avon Walks

 - Stratford Greenway - This 5 mile cycling and walking trail runs along a disused railway line from Stratford Upon Avon to Long Marston.
 The greenway follows the route of the old Honeybourne Line passing the Stratford Upon Avon Racecourse before crossing the River Avon and the River Stour.
 It's a nice easy cycle or walk on a good surfaced path.

 - Welcombe Hills Country Park - Enjoy wonderful views over Stratford-Upon-Avon and the surrounding Warwickshire countryside in this elevated country park.
 The park is located just to the north of the town and can be reached by following the Monarch's Way footpath from the town centre.
+Near the park there's also the worthy the village of Snitterfield where there's the Snitterfield Bushes Nature Reserve and a nice local pub with a particularly lovely garden.

 - Avon Valley Footpath - This delightful riverside walk takes you from Stratford Upon Avon to Marcliff.